draios/ember-typescript2/README.md

 //      ^--- type of `computedVal` is string

 MyObj.set('computedProp', 'a new value'):
-// no warnings from typescript
+// no warnings from typescript when overwriting a computed property
 ```

 When writing code that uses MyObj, it will look like `computedProp` is a string, while it is actually a computed property.